globocom/database-as-a-service/README.md

     make reset_data

-## Running all tests
+## Running all tests on local enviroment

-Before running the test, makes sure that you have mongod running and a user admin created with password 123456.

-    db = db.getSiblingDB('admin')

-    db.createUser( { user: "admin",
-                  pwd: "123456",
-                  roles: [ "userAdminAnyDatabase", "clusterAdmin", "readWriteAnyDatabase", "dbAdminAnyDatabase" ] } )

-Then install all the required packages

-    make pip

-Run it!

-    make test
+    make pip && make test

+## Running all test with docker( To run this the and docker-compose must be avaliable)

+    make docker_build && make test_with_docker

 ## Running the project